Individual Level

 Live online sessions (60 minutes each) over three months, with a maximum of five participants per session.

-Results at the Individual and Team Level
+Results at the Individual Level

 Commitments are clear and people honor them